MANISH-RAWAT4749/EthicalHacking/JohnTheRipper/README.md

-Step 3 : This command above initiates John the Ripper, a proficient password cracking tool.
+Step 3 : This command initiates John the Ripper, a proficient password cracking tool.
 $John hash.txt